lukashornych/evitalab/README.md

   <a href="https://github.com/lukashornych/evitalab/blob/master/LICENSE" title="License"><img src="https://img.shields.io/badge/license-MIT-blue.svg"/></a>
 </p>

-evitaLab aims to allow for easy browsing of contents stored in the database as well as to provide a simple way to run queries against all APIs.
+evitaLab aims to provide a user-friendly client for evitaDB database to easily browse data stored in the database.

-In the future, evitaLab will hopefully also allow for easy schema and data manipulations.
+In the future, evitaLab will hopefully also allow data modifications.

 You can try out evitaLab with evitaDB demo dataset at [demo.evitadb.io](https://demo.evitadb.io).

 ## Features

-evitaLab is currently in early development stage and features are being added as we go.
+evitaLab is currently in early development stage, and features are being added as we go.

 The current feature set is: